-Data from the FREEDOM-EV trial show that treatment with Orenitram can delay disease progression AND improve key prognostic measures of risk1-3*
+Treatment with Orenitram can delay disease progression AND improve key prognostic measures of risk1-4†

 Orenitram Referral Form

 Get patients started with Orenitram

 Allows you to assess how well your patients tolerate Orenitram

 Proactively help manage side effects and set patient expectations1,5

 - Avoid use of Orenitram in patients with severe hepatic impairment (Child Pugh Class C) due to increases in systemic exposure.

 Warnings and Precautions